 - Smelling fuel.
 You may notice this when you start the car or while you’re driving.

 - Engine sounds.
 Faulty EGR valves often cause pinging, knocking, or tapping noises, especially while idling.

-Paying close attention to your engine’s symptoms can tell you not just whether the EGR valve is malfunctioning, but how it’s happening.
-There are two main ways the EGR valve can malfunction: by sticking open, or sticking shut.
+Paying close attention to your engine’s symptoms can tell you not just whether the EGR valve is malfunctioning but how it’s happening.
+There are two main ways the EGR valve can malfunction: by sticking open or sticking shut.

-Since it’s linked into the exhaust system, problems with the EGR valve will trigger trouble codes detectable with an OBDII scanner.
+Since it’s linked to the exhaust system, problems with the EGR valve will trigger trouble codes detectable with an OBDII scanner.
 The main trouble code you’ll get is P0401, which reads as “insufficient EGR flow.”
 Basically, the car is telling you not enough carbon dioxide is flowing back into the engine.

 Trouble codes point you in the direction of the problem, but they’re not always specific to a certain component.
 The P0401 code often indicates a failure in the EGR valve.
 It could also be caused by faulty wiring or a blocked pipe, however.
 This is why you should check to make sure the EGR valve is the problem before you run out and buy a new one.